startupmillio/graphene-federation3/README.md

 * extend  # extend remote types
 * external  # mark field as external
 * requires  # mark that field resolver requires other fields to be pre-fetched
 * provides # to annotate the expected returned fieldset from a field on a base type that is guaranteed to be selectable by the gateway.
     * **Base class should be decorated with `@provides`** as well as field on a base type that provides.
 Check example bellow:
     ```python
         import graphene
-        from graphene_federation import provides
+        from graphene_federation3 import provides

         @provides
         class ArticleThatProvideAuthorAge(graphene.ObjectType):